 - Stir in garlic, salt and both peppers.

-- Cook for 3 minutes then stir in 1 quart of reserved clam juice.
+- Cook for 3 minutes then stir in reserved clam juice. diced tomatoes, V8 juice, lemon juice, parsley, bay leaf and thyme.

-- Bring soup to a boil, then reduce heat to simmer, uncovered, until the vegetables are tender, about 30 minutes.
+- Bring soup to a boil, then reduce heat to simmer.
+Cook uncovered until the vegetables are tender, about 30 minutes.

 - Prior to serving, adjust seasoning to taste.